musyoku/deep-q-network/readme.md

 ### Preprocessing

-We extract the luminance from the RGB frame adn rescale it to 84x84.
+We extract the luminance from the RGB frame and rescale it to 84x84.

 Then we stack the 4 most recent frames to produce the input to the DQN.